09 Sep The most popular Moscow parks

 Location: Poklonnaya Gora, Bratev Fonchenko 11

-VDNkH still serves as All-Russia-Exhibition-Centre but it is the huge park area and lots of attractions that make thousands of Muscovites visit VDNkH all year long.
+VDNkH still serves as All-Russia-Exhibition-Centre but it is the huge park area.
+Lots of attractions that make thousands of Muscovites visit VDNkH all year long.
 There’s an amusement park with a ferry wheel, you can ride a bike, roller skates or skateboard, and a few other small vehicles, which make your stay in VDNkH enjoyable.
 If you are fond of astronautics, visit The Monument to the Conquerors of Space and Memorial Museum of Cosmonautics, located inside the base of the monument.
 The most remarkable spot on the territory of VDNkH is the “Friendship of Nations” fountain, in which youngsters swim (but we don’t recommend doing it, it’s rather dirty!) and girls pose in front to take the best photo shoot.
 The fountain, which represents all former soviet republics perfectly fits into the Soviet style of the whole area.

 Location: Prospekt Mira, metro VDNkH

 So, where will you spend your next weekend?

 Explore Moscow off the beaten track on one of our Moscow Day Tours!